 Prepare the Garden for Hurricane season

-As we celebrate harvest season, bloom and greenery, there is also another side of these month’s thunderstorms, tropical storms and hurricanes.
-This year is predicted to be an “above-normal 2022 Atlantic hurricane season,” and it’s time to start thinking about how to prepare the garden for hurricane season.
+As we celebrate harvest season, bloom and greenery, there is also another side of these month’s thunderstorms, tropical storms and hurricanes, it’s time to start thinking about how to prepare the garden for hurricane season.

 After the obvious; ensuring that people, homes and such are safe, we as gardeners naturally think of how to protect our gardens.
 We have put a lot of time, energy and money into them, so how can we protect our precious investment?
 How do you as a gardener prepare for hurricane season?